chef-boneyard/stove/README.md

     $ gem install stove

-The use of some plugins (such as GitHub and JIRA) require a Stove configuration file.
+The use of some plugins (such as JIRA) require a Stove configuration file.
 The Stove config is a JSON file stored at `~/.stove` on your local hard drive.
 The schema looks like this:

 ```javascript
 {